imperorrp/galaxy-generator/context/PLAN.md

 ## Phase 1: Galaxy View - Visualization (3-5 days)

 1.  **[TASK]** Galaxy Data Generation Logic:
-    *   Create `src/hooks/useGalaxyGenerator.js` or `src/services/galaxyService.js`.
+    *   Galaxy data generation is now handled by a set of specialized modules within the `src/services/galaxyGenerationModules/` directory.
+This modular approach replaces the formerly monolithic `galaxyService.ts`.
+The key modules and their responsibilities are:
+        - `globularClusterStarGenerator.ts`: Manages the procedural generation of stars within globular clusters, including their positioning and characteristics.
+        - `haloStarGenerator.ts`: Responsible for creating stars in the galactic halo, defining their distribution and properties distinct from the main galaxy body.
+        - `mainGalaxyStarGenerator.ts`: The core module for generating stars within the primary galactic structures, such as the central bulge, spiral arms, and the galactic disk.
+It implements complex algorithms for realistic star placement and density variations.
+        - `nameGenerator.ts`: A utility module providing functions to generate random, plausible-sounding names for stars and other celestial objects.
+        - `outerDiskStarGenerator.ts`: Focuses on populating the sparser, outer regions of the galactic disk with stars.
+        - `planetGenerator.ts`: Handles the procedural generation of planets for individual star systems, determining the number, types, and orbital characteristics of planets around a given star.
+    *   The functionality previously envisioned for `starDataService.ts` (detailed star properties) and `generationUtils.ts` (common utilities) has been largely integrated into these specific modules or the main `generateGalaxyData.ts` orchestrator, ensuring that each module is self-contained or relies on clearly defined inputs.
-    *   Implement procedural algorithm to generate a realistic spiral galaxy structure, featuring a dense central bulge and distinct spiral arms.
-Star positions, colors, and basic metadata (ID, name, position Vector3, color object) will be generated using techniques inspired by `new-galaxy-generation-ideas` for enhanced realism (e.g., skewed radial distribution, logarithmic spirals, densified bulge, gradient coloring).
+    *   The core generation process, orchestrated by `generateGalaxyData.ts` (which utilizes these modules), produces star positions, colors, sizes, and metadata (ID, name, position Vector3, color object, texture index, planets) using techniques inspired by `new-galaxy-generation-ideas` for enhanced realism.
-    *   Function should return an array of `StarData` objects and pre-calculated `Float32Array`s for positions and colors for `bufferGeometry`.
+    *   This results in an array of `StarData` objects and pre-calculated `Float32Array`s for positions, colors, and sizes, optimized for use with `bufferGeometry` in R3F.
 2.  **[TASK]** `GalaxyView.jsx` Component:
     *   Use the galaxy generation logic (e.g., via `useMemo` to run once).
     *   Render stars using a single `<points>` R3F component.